janwilmans/nullptr/_posts/2018-02-08-some-pointers-on-references.md

     }

-Here we use a reference to express explicitly that our 'foo' argument is not optional and we do not receive any ownership.
+Here we use a reference to express explicitly that our 'foo' argument is not optional and the caller does not receive ownership.
 So if references are so great, why not just always use them?
 Consider this data structure:

     struct Time {}
     struct Task